Isle of Wight Guru

 Chalk ridge Isle of Wight sign

-Chalk Ridge Extreme is suitable for mountain bikers with firm buttocks
+The Chalk Ridge Extreme is suitable for mountain bikers with firm buttocks and soft suspension

 Getting to the Isle of Wight with a bicycle

 • There are six ferry routes to the Isle of Wight.
-At the time of writing, four of them are geared up for taking bicycles (Ed: is this page going to be full of bicycle puns?) whilst two of them only allow fold up bikes or only have space for four bikes so you might end up in a fist fight to decide who gets to catch the next ferry.
+At the time of writing, four of them are properly geared up for taking lots of bicycles (Ed: is this page going to be full of bicycle puns?) whilst two of them have limited space and run a 'first come, first served policy'.
+You might end up in a fist fight to decide who gets to catch the next ferry.

-• Car ferry return prices range from about £50 - £180 depending on time of year, whilst foot passengers cost about £15-£25 return regardless of the time of year.
-There are discount codes and deals regularly and a general rule is that travelling as a foot passenger on a car ferry is cheaper than travelling on a fast ferry.
+• Car ferry return prices range from about £50 - £300 depending on time of year, whilst foot passengers cost about £15 - £40 return regardless of the time of year.
+There are discount codes and deals regularly and a general rule is that travelling as a foot passenger on a car ferry is cheaper than travelling on a faster foot passenger ferry.
+See our guides to saving money as a foot passenger with Wightlink or Red Funnel.

 • Broadly speaking, if you are travelling in winter as a group of four then you will probably find that it is cheaper to bring a car with bikes on the back.
 In summer, if you're travelling alone you'll find it is a lot cheaper to travel as a foot passenger.